Roman bridge

 The ancient Romans were the first civilization to build large, permanent bridges.
 Early Roman bridges used techniques introduced by Etruscan immigrants, but the Romans improved those skills, developing and enhancing methods such as arches and keystones.
 There were three major types of Roman bridge: wooden, pontoon, and stone.
-Early Roman bridges were wooden, but by the 2nd century stone was being used.
+Early Roman bridges were wooden, but by the 2nd century BC stone was being used.
 Stone bridges used the arch as their basic structure, and most used concrete, the first use of this material in bridge-building.

 History

 Following the conquests of Tarquinius Priscus, Etruscan engineers migrated to Rome, bringing with them their knowledge of bridge-building techniques.
 The oldest bridge in ancient Rome was the Pons Sublicius.
-It was built in the 6th century BCE by Ancus Marcius over the Tiber River.
+It was built in the 6th century BC by Ancus Marcius over the Tiber River.
 The Romans improved on Etruscan architectural techniques.
 They developed the voussoir, stronger keystones, vaults, and superior arched bridges.
 Roman arched bridges were capable of withstanding more stress by dispersing forces across bridges.
 Many Roman bridges had semicircular arches, but a few were segmental, i.e. with an arc of less than 180 degrees.

 By the 2nd century BC, the Romans had further refined their bridge-building techniques, using stronger materials such as volcanic ash, lime and gypsum.
 Also, they began to use iron clamps to hold together bridges, constructing midstream arches, and pentagonal stones to allow for wider vaults.
-According to Canadian classicist John Peter Oleson, no known stone bridges existed in Italy before the 2nd century BCE.
-This view is not supported unanimously: Spanish engineer Leonardo Fernández Troyano suggests that stone bridges have existed since Pre-Roman Italy.
+According to Canadian classicist John Peter Oleson, no known stone bridges existed in Italy before the 2nd century BC.
+This view is not supported unanimously: Spanish engineer Leonardo Fernández Troyano suggested that stone bridges have existed since Pre-Roman Italy.

-Between 150 and 50 BCE, many stone Roman bridges were built, the Pons Aemilius being the first.
+Between 150 and 50 BC, many stone Roman bridges were built, the Pons Aemilius being the first.
 Engineers began to use stone instead of wood to exemplify the Pax Romana and to construct longer-lasting bridges.
 These were the first large-scale bridges ever constructed.
 Bridges were constructed by the Roman government to serve the needs of the military and the empire's administration.
 Sometimes roads and bridges were used for commercial purposes, but this was rare as boats better served the needs of the Roman economy.

 By the 2nd century Roman techniques had declined, and they had been mostly lost by the 4th century.
 Some Roman bridges are still used today, such as the Pons Fabricius, and even after the Fall of the Western Roman Empire, engineers copied their bridges.
 Roman bridge-building techniques persisted until the 18th century: for example, the prevalence of arches in bridges can be attributed to the Romans.